qcif/data-curator/README.md

 Using Data Curator open data producers can:

 - create and edit tabular data from scratch or from a template
-- open data from a CSV or Microsoft Excel file
+- open data from a comma, semi-colon, or tab separated file, or Microsoft Excel file
 - open multiple related data tables from a [Data Package](http://frictionlessdata.io/data-packages/)
 - automatically correct common problems found in CSV and Excel files